-The cost of tuition and fees at Concordia is paid in part by the state of Minnesota.
-The remainder of tuition and the cost of your books are covered by the college.
-You and your family are responsible for room, board, and the cost of optional opportunities such as music lessons or international travel.
-You are not eligible for other forms of state or federal assistance until you have graduated from high school.
-Many PSEO families utilize the monthly payment option to cover the cost of room and board.
-The Financial Aid Office can also work with families on an alternative loan option if necessary.
+Tuition, fees, and books are paid for by the state of Minnesota and Concordia College.
+Students and their families are responsible for room, board, and additional expenses such as consumable art supplies, music lessons, etc. Students are not eligible for other forms of state or federal financial aid assistance until they have graduated from high school.
+Many PSEO families utilize the monthly payment option to pay for room and board.
+The Financial Aid Office can also help families navigate alternative loan options if necessary (email@example.com).